misener/GRTTWaK-website/faq/tips-for-readers.md

 Our stages are well-lit.
 Sometimes, they're so well-lit that it can be difficult to read your childhood writing.
 Especially if it's small, or written in pencil. **Pro tip: **if your original writing is small or difficult to read, _type out a copy in a large font_, and keep the typed copy inside the original (if indeed you bring along an original copy -- which isn't a requirement).

 ## Will there be a projector for visuals?

 Nope.
 Sorry.

+## Will there be a podium or lectern for me to stand behind?

+Nope.
+Sorry.

+## Will there be a music stand to hold my writing for me?

+Nope.
+Sorry.